baratlee/cc-be-chat-test/README.md

 Operating environment Linux or MacOS

 # --This's "after test" branch--
 Modifications are out of 24h in this branch, just Practice my ideas.
+Already Successfully use leveldb to persist data.

 ### --start chat server--
 node server.js